wnsparrow/ledger-app/README.md

 ## Running the Application

+_Recommended: For the backend/frontend, I would recommend opening up Visual Studio Code (or another editor) and splitting the Terminal/Command Prmopt into two separate panes for the following steps._

 ### Start Backend
-Here I may be a little bit more descriptive.
-Split a terminal window into two within VS code.

-On the lefthand terminal, change directories into the root directory _backend_.
-Execute
+Navigate to the root directory `backend` within the terminal of your editor.
+Execute the command `python manage.py runserver`.
+You will notice in the terminal window some things running in the terminal/command prompt window, and you can navigate to the below urls to see the views we have created.

-`python manage.py runserver`.
-Navigate to http://127.0.0.1:8000/ to see an aggregated view of the total claims found in the auto_policies.csv.
-Navigate to http://127.0.0.1:8000/api/policies/ to see the endpoint for all of the auto policies.
-It is paginated and is returning only 100 records at a time for performance reasons.
+* http://127.0.0.1:8000/api/policies/ - Endpoint displaying all of the auto policies from the csv.
+It is currently paginated and only returning 100 records at a time due to performance reasons.

-Right now, you can only filter by marital status.
-Add ?search=Married or ?search=Single after api/policies to filter data.
+* http://127.0.0.1:8000/ - Aggregated view (sum) of the total claims found across all of the policies.
+* http://127.0.0.1:8000/api/policies/?search=[marital_status] - Filters policies by marital status.
+For example, if you want to see all policies that belong to married people, then you can change the term at the end to `?search=Married`.
+Currently, this is the only field that can be filtered on.

 ### Start Frontend
 Ensure that you have the front end running by leaving that first split terminal window untouched.